 But, keep in mind that unlimited storage doesn’t mean you can use your host as a storage service for data that has nothing to do with your website.
 Most hosting plans have limitations on what you can store and how you can store it.
 If you need somewhere to put your business’s files, consider a cloud storage service like Google Drive or Dropbox.

 Scalability is one of the most important things you need to consider when choosing a web hosting service.

 To start, your host needs to be able to help you quickly pivot if your website sees a spike in traffic.
 After all, what’s the benefit of a successful marketing campaign or a viral video if your website crashes from all the new attention?
-Ideally, your host will have the ability to move you from shared hosting to VPS hosting without taking your website offline.
+Ideally, your web hosting service will have the ability to move you from shared hosting to virtual private server (VPS) hosting without taking your website offline.

-You’ll also want to be sure you have FTP (File Transfer Protocol) access to your website.
-This is a simple method for moving files to and from your hosting service.
+You’ll also want to be sure you have FTP (file transfer protocol) access to your website.
+This is a simple method for moving files to and from your web hosting service.
 Ideally, the maximum file size for transfers will be far larger than any of your media files.
 Also, look for a web-based file manager that you can use to upload content on the go from your mobile devices.

 While you might hope to never need to call your host for help, it’s critical that there’s a knowledgeable technician on the other end of the line when you do.
 If your website goes offline, for example, you don’t want to be left on hold or given the run-around while you’re losing traffic and sales.
 Most top hosting services provide 24/7 phone and live chat support for exactly this reason.

 It’s also important to check whether your host guarantees your website’s uptime.
 Be careful to read the fine print here.
 Some hosts claim a 99% uptime, which means your website could still be down for more than three days per year.
 A 99.99% uptime, though, means you’ll experience less than one hour of lost traffic.